Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

-Moreover, to reveal the capability limits of systems. ensure the stratification of multi-LRO query set, we score these queries along four dimensions below: (1) The number of involved LROs, (2) the number of involved tables, (3) the minimum number of operation hops, and (4) the complexity of the required knowledge.
-Specifically, easy-level knowledge pertains to basic common sense, \eg, inferring a continent from a country.
+Moreover, to better reveal the capability limits of systems, we ensure the stratification of the multi-LRO query set by scoring these queries along four dimensions: (i) the number of involved LROs, (ii) the number of involved tables, \begin{new} (iii) the minimum number of operation hops, defined as the number of nodes in the corresponding SQL abstract syntax tree~\cite{DBLP:conf/sigmod/SelingerACLP79}, and (iv) the complexity of the required knowledge, which is assessed by the experts. \end{new} Specifically, easy-level knowledge pertains to basic common sense, \eg, inferring a continent from a country.
 Medium level involves numerical calculation or domain knowledge, \eg, obtaining the altitude of race circuits.
 Hard level further requires uncommon knowledge, advanced calculation or nuanced reasoning, \eg, determining whether a city is within a three-hour drive of New York.

 Figures~\ref{fig:multi-lro-dim} and \ref{fig:multi-lro-score} report the distributions of multi-LRO queries, including scores on individual dimensions and overall scores.
 Each query is scored on four dimensions, as in Figure~\ref{fig:multi-lro-dim}.
-The ``\# LROs'' dimension uses a binary scale: around 85\% of queries contain two LROs (score=1), and the remaining 15\% contain three LROs (score=3)~\footnote{Adding a third LRO substantially increases the combination space and error propagation, so we assign score=3 to distinguish this harder regime.}.
+The ``\# LROs'' dimension uses a binary scale: around 87\% of queries contain two LROs (score=1), and the remaining 13\% contain three LROs (score=3)~\footnote{Adding a third LRO substantially increases the combination space and error propagation, so we assign score=3 to distinguish this harder regime.}.
 Three-LRO queries are already challenging for current systems, and thus, we do not include overly difficult four-LRO queries.
 The other three dimensions are scored from 1 (easy) to 3 (hard): for each of these dimensions, around 35\% of queries are easy (score = 1), 50\% are medium (score = 2), and the remaining queries are hard (score = 3).
 Figure~\ref{fig:multi-lro-score} presents the distribution of overall scores (the sum over all four dimensions) for 60 multi-LRO queries, which follows a long-tail pattern (the red line).
 Easy, medium and hard queries account for 28\%, 56\% and 16\%, respectively.
 This is reasonable since the most challenging queries tend to be rare.

 \nop{